BennyG9/connect4-robot/README.md

 ### Game AI

-Game states are represented using 64-bit bitboard representation using unsigned integers for efficient memory and operation speed.
+Game states are represented by 64-bit bitboard using unsigned integers for efficient memory and operation speed.

 The robot uses a pruned Minimax search algorithm with a linear board-state evaluation function to determine moves.